Research

 Mechanisms of Hospital Quality Improvement: The Role of Patient Allocation

 Abstract: This paper asks how hospitals improved the quality of care in response to a Medicare program that penalized excessive readmissions of elderly patients with heart attacks.
 I document several changes in patient allocation.
 First, hospitals reallocated heart attack patients towards doctors who, in the pre-program period, had lower readmission and higher survival rates adjusted for patient health, as well as doctors with higher treatment intensities and higher heart attack caseloads.
-Second, there were an increase in the doctors’ specialization in heart attack care and an improvement in the quality of doctor-patient matches.
+Second, there was an increase in the doctors’ specialization in heart attack care and an improvement in the quality of doctor-patient matches.
 Finally, the changes in the quality of care and patient allocation were greater in hospitals that employed or contracted with physicians compared to hospitals unaffiliated with their physicians.
 This result highlights that doctor-hospital affiliation affects the hospital’s ability to impose changes on physicians and to adjust patient assignments.

-Illegal Drug Use and Government Policy: Evidence from a Darknet Marketplace, October 2023
+Illegal Drug Use and Government Policy: Evidence from a Darknet Marketplace,

 with Priyanka Goonetilleke, Artem Kuriksha, and Peter Meylakhs